vgines73/expressNoteTakerOhYeah/README.md

 ## Demo:
-click on link to veiw the demo: https://drive.google.com/file/d/19O5TncL7s09eFcotS7T4y81DsARguvUJ/view
+click on link to veiw the demo: https://drive.google.com/file/d/1Vks7zDG-7DICpRm89N8vWtNfsn_mni1v/view

 ## Challenges:
 The instructions, stated we would be only working on the back end, but there was a few bugs in the front end in index.js. line 58 and 59 were commented out in order for me to edit saved notes.
 Not only that, I could also now click on the write icon and can now write new notes after clicking the write icon.
 On line 62, noteText.value = activeNote.title, when it should've been noteText.value = activeNote.text; Doing this I was now able to see the actual saved note on the right side of the app.
 I'm not to big on doing the bonuses on the assigment, but because I finished early I decided to give it a shot.
 After completing the delete routes, I needed to figure out how to use Heroku.
 For some reason it wouldn't push.
+Realized it needed to come out of the develop folder i originally created so heroku could access it.
+Then had to log into heroku in my terminal.
+After that it finally deployed.